 While not every one of these remedies will work perfectly on every dog, there’s a very good chance that most of them will work on most dogs.
 If one solution isn’t effective, don’t hesitate to move to another one.

 You probably have some baking soda at home already, and it’s easy to find the other products so you can stock up.

-If your dog tends to get itchy spots in the summer, I would suggest having some of these solutions on hand and ready to go in your first aid kit.
-Whatever’s itching him, the trick is to nip it in the bud.
+I would suggest having some of these solutions on hand and ready to go in your first aid kit.
+Whatever’s itching your dog, the trick is to nip it in the bud.